fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * Having been a leader—of anything—especially online, especially tech-related
 * Experience with activism, resistance, creative and positive troublemaking, or any kind of fiery provocative work in any area.

-To apply, fill out the application [here](https://docs.google.com/forms/d/e/1FAIpQLSd2SYlDGFnDblUmqBh6qpyVnaSH-6F80B8DroMEUkFU3fuDtg/viewform).
-You'll need to include links to your resume and any public repos, sample code (as many examples as possible) and good examples of HTML/CSS work and UI/UX or design.
+In your application, we'd like you to include links to any public repos, sample code (as many examples as possible) and good examples of HTML/CSS work and UI/UX or design.
+Please also let us know where you heard about the job.

 <script type="text/javascript" src="https://app.jazz.co/widgets/buttons/create/fightforthefuture/49palH1Yrd"></script>